bbauska/LFS171x/README.md

 <h3 id="ch6-2">Blockchain Use Case (Brian Behlendorf)</h3>
 What is your favorite blockchain use case?

 So, you know, what gets me up in the morning isn't so much making Wall Street, you know, a few milliseconds faster or...
 I mean, to some degree, it's nice to be able to talk about, you know, bank payments taking five minutes, rather than three days, okay?

 That's kind of a win!
 But, I'd say, the use cases that wake me up in the morning have more to do with positive social impact, alright?

-Projects that, at the same time, is making a difference in fighting slave labor, say, fighting the conflict diamond problems in the diamond supply chain,
-or fighting the illegal fish catching and the slave labor practices that happen in the fishing industry, by providing better provenance tracking for the fish supply chain...
+Projects that, at the same time, is making a difference in fighting slave labor, say, fighting the conflict diamond problems in the diamond supply chain, or fighting the illegal fish catching and the slave labor practices that happen in the fishing industry, by providing better provenance tracking for the fish supply chain...

 But, I'm also very much intrigued by identity projects out there, and the potential for distributed ledger applications to take something like India's Aadhar, which is their national ID system,
 and reinvent that as a decentralized privacy-protecting national ID system, rather than as a centralized, potentially privacy-invasive central ID system.

-So, lots of companies are starting to figure this out,
-lots of companies with large amounts of customers are starting to figure this out,
-and we certainly could do with fewer privacy breaches out there, and less surveillance capitalism,
+Lots of companies are starting to figure this out, lots of companies with large amounts of customers are starting to figure this out, and we certainly could do with fewer privacy breaches out there, and less surveillance capitalism,
 which, you look at all these businesses... many of them have business models based on learning too much about people.

-I think through distributed ledger technology, ironically enough,
-we can actually come up with systems that make management of the distribution of personal data much easier to put in the hands of the individuals themselves.
+I think through distributed ledger technology, ironically enough, we can actually come up with systems that make management of the distribution of personal data much easier to put in the hands of the individuals themselves.

 And so, that's really what gets me excited.

 There are numerous blockchain case studies and cross-industry projects showcased on the Hyperledger website.
 Feel free to check them out to learn more about the business potential of blockchain technologies, and in particular, of Hyperledger technologies.

 **[`^        back to top        ^`](#table-of-contents)**

 <h3>Hyperledger Blockchains in Production</h3>
 Over the past few years, there has been a lot of talk about blockchain and its potential in the enterprise landscape.
 Today, blockchain is no longer a hype: it has become a reality, and is transforming processes and how enterprises do business, across a wide range of industries.

 Below is just a small sample of blockchain-based enterprise solution successfully being used in production:

 *   Supply Chain